dataminer-site/dataminer-site.github.io/docs/archive/0.10/data/multiple_files/overview.md

 title: Reading Multiple Files
 ---

-DuckDB can read multiple files of different types (CSV, Parquet, JSON files) at the same time using either the glob syntax, or by providing a list of files to read.
+DataMiner can read multiple files of different types (CSV, Parquet, JSON files) at the same time using either the glob syntax, or by providing a list of files to read.
 See the [combining schemas](combining_schemas) page for tips on reading files with different schemas.

 ## CSV